 If ACT/SAT tests are taken more than once, the highest scores will be used for engineering scholarship consideration.
 The December test date is the last score that will be used.
-Students submitting test scores after December may be re-evaluated by the School of Engineering on a case-by-case basis depending on available funds at that time.
+Students submitting test scores after the December test date may be re-evaluated by the School of Engineering on a case-by-case basis depending on available funds at that time.

 All grade point averages are converted to an unweighted 4.0 scale so every prospective student has the same opportunity for consideration.

 Visit KU Financial Aid & Scholarships for additional scholarship and financial aid information.

 Freshman scholarships are automatically renewed each year provided students meet the renewal criteria as stated below:

 - Maintain a 3.25 cumulative grade point average